uberflip-partners/uf-app-generator/README.md

 │   ├── Tv2-version.js
 ```

-### `push`
+### `pushDir`

-This command looks for local changes and seamlessly pushes changes to app.
+This command looks for local changes in current directory and seamlessly pushes changes to the Marketplace app.

 ```
 $ Enter marketplace app ID